Cortex Lens · chart QA overlay

 The chart QA layer for independent practices.

 Cortex Lens reads the chart while you write it.
-It catches HCC gaps, MEAT-criteria misses, prior-auth risk, and E/M leveling issues — and gives you the exact fix — before sign-off.
+It catches HCC gaps, MEAT-criteria misses, claim-killing code conflicts, prior-auth risk, and E/M leveling issues — and gives you the exact fix — before sign-off.
 No new EMR, no migration, no after-hours pajama time.

 Add to Chrome